dynamic

 • An' you'll pass lan' flat an' fine with water thirty feet down, and that lan's layin' fallow.† (source)

-• 'What do you want? and after a moment one of you said 'Nothing' and then you were all running without knowing which of you began to run first nor why since you were not scared, back across the fallow and rain-gutted and brier-choked old fields until you came to the old rotting snake fence and crossed it, hurled yourselves over it, and then the earth, the land, the sky and the trees and woods, looked different again, all right again "Yes," Quentin said.† (source)
+• and after a moment one of you said 'Nothing' and then you were all running without knowing which of you began to run first nor why since you were not scared, back across the fallow and rain-gutted and brier-choked old fields until you came to the old rotting snake fence and crossed it, hurled yourselves over it, and then the earth, the land, the sky and the trees and woods, looked different again, all right again "Yes," Quentin said.† (source)

 • The willows of a stream lined across the west, and to the northwest a fallow section was going back to sparse brush.† (source)